libjxl/conformance/README.md

 binary blobs to GCP.
 Write access is required for uploads.
 An existing installation of `gsutil` is required for both download and upload.

+Installation instructions for `gsutil` can be found at https://cloud.google.com/storage/docs/gsutil_install

 The hooks will not run on clone, so you should run `./scripts/download_and_symlink.sh` manually after cloning.